Windows7601/PythonLinuxAdduserCLI/README.md

 Windows 7's Adduser CLI Interface for Linux systems

 My CLI Interface for Linux systems in order to run the sudo adduser command fast.
-Based on Python 3.11.
+Based on Python 3.11, made mainly for Raspberry Pi OS (formerly Raspbian).
 I am new to GitHub so this readme is not good